September 11, 2008

 Hens are intelligent animals who form strong family ties; yet, in Brazil, approximately 95 percent of egg-laying hens, or more than 80 million animals, are confined in battery cages so small that the birds are prevented from performing many important natural behaviors, including walking, perching, dust bathing, nesting, or even fully stretching their wings.

 They suffer psychological stress as well as numerous physical harms, including bone weakness and breakage, feather loss, and diseases.
 Confined in battery cages, each bird has less space than a sheet of paper on which to spend her entire life.

 The science supports what common sense already tells us: that animals confined in such an extreme manner endure constant suffering.
 Studies also show that not confining animals in cages may also improve food safety.

 Important multinational companies are also adopting cage-free egg purchasing policies.
-Burger King, Unilever, Subway, and WalMart are using cage-free eggs in the United States and the European Union.
+Burger King, Subway, and WalMart are using cage-free eggs in the United States and the European Union.
 Unilever announced that by 2020, all eggs used in the manufacturing of Hellmann’s mayonnaise will be cage-free globally, including in Brazil.